 Download for Mac OS X x64.
 When you click on download you will be asked to agree to the software license, click agree.
 Install the dmg file and go back to /Library/Java/JavaVirtualMachines/ to confirm it is now present.

-You now need to download the Android Tools SDK, which you can do here:
+You now need to download and install Android Studio, which you can find here:

-Close the Android SDK Manager.
-You should now have successfully installed the required Android SDK for use with LCFM Native.
+You should now have successfully installed all the required Android SDK additional components for use with LiveCode for FM.